-If you’re part of or employed by a medical organization, there are often several steps to take for a smooth retirement beyond contacting your Human Resources Department.
+If you’re part of or employed by an academic centier, or a medical organization, there are often several steps to take for a smooth retirement.

 - Contact your Department Chair, Department Supervisor and Medical Director.
 This is especially important when your retirement will require recruiting a replacement or changes in support staff.
 In some organizations the actual retirement date is only established after considering the needs of the department, those of the organization, and those of the retiree.